2020 CESBC Evaluation Conference #EvalBC2020

 Our work is shaped by our tools and our experiences.
 John Dewey said, “We do not learn from experience, we learn from reflecting on experience,” so the focus of this stream is reflecting on our practices and sharing what we’ve learned for the benefit of our peers.
 Consider mistakes you’ve made, lessons you’ve learned, what you’ve done or might do differently next time, and other experiences that have made you the evaluator you are.
 Presentations on reflective tools are also welcome.

-A presentation made by one or more speakers on a specific tool, idea, experience, etc. Presentations should be 20 minutes (with an additional 10 minutes for questions and audience interaction).
-Short presentations will be paired up for one-hour concurrent sessions.
-Short presentations can encompass a wide range of specific formats; for example, Storytelling, an informal presentation reflecting the genuine and authentic experience of an individual, a team, or a community.
+A presentation made by one or more speakers on a specific tool, idea, experience, etc. Presentations should be 12 minutes (with an additional 5 minutes for questions and audience interaction).
+Short presentations will be grouped together and will take place during one-hour concurrent sessions.

 Duration: 60 minutes

 A large printed poster sharing insights and information about a topic in an engaging graphic format using clear visuals and concise supporting text.
 Posters will be displayed in a common, central area throughout the conference.
-Presenters must be present to discuss and answer questions about their poster during the scheduled presentation session.
-Posters will be evaluated during the conference with prizes awarded for the highest quality posters.
+Presenters must be present to discuss and answer questions about their poster during the poster viewing time, which will be held during the reception.